apache/nuttx/README.txt

     Where <board-name> is the name of your development board and <config-dir>
     is the name of the sub-directory containing a specific configuration for that board.
-Only a few steps required to instantiate a NuttX configuration, but to make the configuration even easier there are scripts available in the tools/ sub-directory combines those simple steps into one command.
+Only a few steps are required to instantiate a NuttX configuration, but to make the configuration even easier there are scripts available in the tools/ sub-directory combines those simple steps into one command.

     There is one tool for use with any Bash-like shell that does configuration